 It is very crucial that we all get into the fellowship with the clear understanding that the main motive is to completely immerse into the 13 month experiential journey – into our selves and the heartland of India – allowing all the learning and work experience to seep in.

 The fellowship consciously wants to distance itself from creating a very per-informed setup since that hinders with the kind of learning we wish to promote.
 While we have been interacting with you during the assessment process; a better understanding can be arrived at only after the first few days into the induction training.
 Hence to pre-decide which fellow gets mapped to which assignment will not be truly effective and fair.

 Having said that, we also wish to re-assure that all host organizations have been selected after thorough credibility assessment and the values of the fellowship being acceptable to them.
-Your security may not be a legal commitment of ours but we have a far bigger moral obligation and at all point, both the fellowship and host organizations take care of this.
+Your security may not be a legal commitment of ours, but we have a far bigger moral obligation and at all point, both the fellowship and host organizations take care of this.
 However, like in all adult relationships, each one of us are responsible for our personal safety.
-We will request you to take this opportunity and have a very candid dialogue with your folks explaining all this and the true purpose of both the fellowship and your commitment to undergoing it.
+We will request you to take this opportunity and have a candid dialogue with your folks explaining all this and the true purpose of both the fellowship and your commitment to undergo it.

 Q. Can I pick the geographical region and/or thematic area I want to have my work assignment in?

-- For metropolitan areas of Mumbai and Delhi, the stipend is INR 15,000 and 18,000 respectively for with and without accommodation
+- For metropolitan areas of Mumbai and Delhi, the stipend is INR 13,000 and 20,000 respectively for with and without accommodation